Code-Institute-Submissions/tubaman48-CI-MS3-concert-programme-builder/README.md

 >
 > ### Colours
 >
-> Soft (neutral) pastel yellow (# to be determined) chosen as the background colour for the generic header section (including navigation bar).
+> Soft (neutral) amber chosen as the background colour for the generic header section (including navigation bar).
-> For body text, I've used a combination of a dark grey (#242424) and off-white (#fafafa), maintaining strong, balanced contrasts.
+> For body text, I've used the same amber colouring for images and text, with the exception of blue for search facilities, maintaining strong, balanced contrasts.
 >
 > ### Typography
 >